barumau/pandunia/engli/engli-pandunia.md

 Sudan : sudan
 suffer (get hurt) : paxu
 suffering : paxia
-suffix for a fundamental unit in linguistics : -em
 suffix for adjectives : -i
 suffix for derived nouns : -e
 suffix for verbs with OVS word order : -u